 - A source of vegetables: Green and leafy, salads, broccoli, asparagus, and use your real food chart and find some of your favorites.

-- Zero calorie bevs: Stick with water, unsweetened tea, or black coffee.
+- Zero-calorie BEVs: Stick with water, unsweetened tea, or black coffee.
 No sense in adding liquid calories.

 - Make smart swaps: 86 the potato and ask for extra veggies.
 Ask if they can cook your proteins with olive or coconut oil.
-You can do this with rice and breads as well.
+You can do this with rice and bread as well.

-If you go to a restaurant ask them to remove the breadbasket or to place it beyond your reach.
+If you go to a restaurant ask them to remove the bread basket or to place it beyond your reach.
 Sit further away from the buffet line and don’t face it.

-BEST PRACTICES MOVING FORWARD
+BEST PRACTICES MOVING FORWARD USING THE PLATE METHOD

 Don’t get wrapped up in recipes either.
 They can create feelings of being overwhelmed, too much work, or become a hassle to prepare.
+You can use our cooking without recipes guide for help.

 Breakfast: Avocado-Bacon Omelets (serves 1-2)